 A lump sum settlement ends the insurance company's liability for weekly benefits.
 The insurer usually, but not always, remains liable for injury related medical care.
 The flip side is that the employee has payment now, and the employee can go back to work without putting workers compensation benefits at risk.

 It takes a very knowledgeable and skillful attorney to navigate the multiple nuances and issues that can secure a good lump sum settlement for an injured worker.
-At Marcotte Law Firm, we have achieved numerous six figure settlements, some between half a million dollars and a million dollars, even within the constraints of statutory caps on the insurance company’s liability.Injured Workers Are Protected from Unfair Settlements
+More importantly, you need an attorney who will take the time to explain these details to you so you understand.
+At Marcotte Law Firm, our Lawyers have achieved numerous six figure settlements, some between half a million dollars and a million dollars, even within the constraints of statutory caps on the insurance company’s liability.Injured Workers Are Protected from Unfair Settlements

-If you have a dispute with an insurance company, an experienced lawyer is invaluable.
-At Marcotte Law Firm, our Workers Compensation Lawyers have decades of experience representing injured workers.
-You are risking nothing and can only gain by calling Marcotte Law Firm.
+If you have a dispute with an insurance company, an experienced Workers Comp lawyer is invaluable.
+At Marcotte Law Firm, our Lowell Workers Compensation Lawyers have decades of experience representing injured workers.
+You are risking nothing and can only gain by calling the Lowell Workers Compensation Attorneys of Marcotte Law Firm.